prancer-io/prancer-compliance-test/docs/policies/azure/aso/Master Compliance Test.md

 ----------------------------------------------------

-#### These are list of policies related to Azure Service Operator (ASO) helps you provision Azure resources and connect your applications to them from within Kubernetes
+#### These are list of policies related to Azure Service Operator.
+ASO helps you provision Azure resources and connect your applications to them from within Kubernetes

 ----------------------------------------------------